MastaPhlash/Deadhold/README.md

 - Your colonist attacks only in the direction they are facing (indicated by a yellow square).
 - You must have wood to build walls.
 Attack trees to gather wood.
 - Attack rocks to gather stone.
 Stone will be used for advanced building in the future.
+- **You cannot walk through trees or rocks until you harvest them.**
-- The camera scrolls to keep your colonist centered as you explore the huge map.
+- The camera scrolls to keep your colonist centered as you explore the huge map, with no lag.
 - Press **F5** to save and **F9** to load your game at any time.
 - The game alternates between day and night.
 At night, the world is darker.
 - Gain XP by chopping trees, mining rocks, and killing zombies.
 Level up to earn skill points.